Chaffinch was founded by me, Sarah, after spending just two months as a volunteer in Kibera.

 July 2013 seems like a lifetime ago.
 In fact, in many ways, it seems like a totally different life.
 It’s nothing like how I expected things to turn out when I stepped on that first plane and waved goodbye to my family.

 Now, when I am in Kenya, I live with Mama Aggy and her wonderful family.
 I have a second mother and father, and four sisters, a brother, and a nephew.
 In fact, I have a second home.
 I mentioned that there is a ‘feeling’ when I step off that plane in Nairobi.
 Every time I land in Kenya my heart skips a beat knowing I’m back.
-My family in England mean the world to me, but so do my family in Kenya.
+My new family in Kenya mean the world to me and that includes every child of Future Stars.

 Chaffinch is a charity intended to ensure that the vulnerable children of Kibera can know safety and love, receive an education that improves their future, and go to bed with full stomachs.
 But Chaffinch does so much more than that.
 We have built a connection across our planet and shown those children that there is love in the world – that there are people who care.

 Sometimes I wonder if it’s a little selfish, simply because I have gained so much from my involvement.
 Yet I only have to spend an hour with the children to know that we are doing the right thing.
 I only hope that Chaffinch continues to grow and shows that children are the same all over the world, and so is love.